lchi/LinkedListBrowser/README.md

 ll-browser
 ==========

-A DSL for accessing LinkedListNYC entries.
-What is the (LinkedList)[http://www.linkedlistnyc.org]?
+A Ruby Domain Specific Language (DSL) for accessing LinkedListNYC entries.
+What is the [LinkedList](http://www.linkedlistnyc.org)?

 Usage
 -----